 Desoldering the NAND chips from a dead P31 and reading them with a NAND programmer produces only AES-256 ciphertext.
 Without the key from the original ACNT038 controller, the data cannot be decrypted.
 There is no known method to extract the AES key from a non-functional SK Hynix controller.

 Board-level repair is the primary recovery path.
 Replacing a failed PMIC, voltage regulator, or passive component on the original M.2 PCB restores power to the original controller, which still holds the encryption key.
-Once the controller boots, PC-3000 accesses the data through the standard diagnostic interface.
+Once the controller boots, the drive can be logically imaged using standard NVMe or SATA protocols.
 The NAND contents are decrypted transparently by the controller during read operations.

 OEM Variants in Dell, HP, and Lenovo Laptops

 SK Hynix supplies OEM versions of the Gold P31 and Platinum P41 to major laptop manufacturers.
-These drives carry SK Hynix part numbers (e.g., HFM512GD3JX013N for a 512GB OEM P31 variant, HFS001TEJ9X108N for a 1TB OEM P41 variant) rather than the consumer retail branding.
+These drives carry SK Hynix part numbers (e.g., HFM512GD3JX013N for a 512GB OEM P31 variant) rather than the consumer retail branding.
 The internal hardware is the same SK Hynix controller and NAND.

-OEM firmware may differ from retail firmware in minor ways (performance profiles tuned for the laptop vendor's power management), but the diagnostic interface and PC-3000 recovery workflow are identical.
+OEM firmware may differ from retail firmware in minor ways (performance profiles tuned for the laptop vendor's power management), but the underlying hardware architecture and board-level repair methodology are identical.
 If your laptop shipped with an SK Hynix SSD and you are unsure of the exact model, the part number on the M.2 label identifies the controller family.
 Any part number starting with HFM (NVMe) or HFS (SATA/NVMe) followed by a capacity code (256, 512, 001T, 002T) is an SK Hynix-manufactured drive.

 Data Recovery Standards & Verification